Domain-Generalizable Multiple-Domain Clustering: Discussion

-This paper presents a novel framework for completely unsupervised multi-source domain generalized clustering.
-To the best of our knowledge, this paper presents, for the first time, a framework where no class labels are used for either source or target domains.
-Further, no adaptation to the target domain is required, which demonstrates better generalization abilities to unseen domains.
-Our solution outperforms all existing baselines while being evaluated in a more stringent (and realistic) setting.
-We consider several future directions, specifically extending our model to other modalities, such as audio and text, and generalizing the clustering task to other important unsupervised learning tasks, such as anomaly detection or feature selection.
-We believe our idea has great potential to advance the unsupervised multi-domain regime and be applied in other future research.
+\paragraph{Conclusion:} We have developed a novel framework for clustering that is fully unsupervised and can be applied to multiple domains.
+Our approach does not rely on class labels from either the source or target domains, which is a significant advantage.
+Moreover, our method does not require adaptation to the target domain, making it more capable of generalizing to new, previously unseen domains.
+We have compared our approach to existing baselines and found that it outperforms them.
+Furthermore, we plan to extend our model to other modalities, such as audio and text, and apply it to other unsupervised learning tasks, such as feature selection or anomaly detection.
+We are currently working on a theoretical analysis of our results.
+We believe that our framework has great potential to advance the unsupervised multi-domain regime and can be used for future research.